pschatzmann/TinyHttp/README.md

 - register extensions
 - provide replys

-In order to be able to support an unlimited number of more complex scenarios, I have designed the concept of flexible "Extensions" and to proof the usefulness I have implemented the support for the following extensions:
+In order to be able to support an unlimited number of more complex scenarios, I have designed the concept of __flexible "Extensions"__ and to proof the usefulness I have implemented the support for the following extensions:

 - Publishing of Output from an Arduino Stream
 - Music Streaming
 - Serving web pages from SD
-- Extracting an external website and save it to SD

 I also added a small http client implementation by re-using the same functionality which was needed for the Server.